 (c).
 Training / Support - describe any classroom, on the job rotational and mentoring included in the role “After a classroom-based orientation session, you'll be based in one of our branches, gaining hands-on experience of our operation and learning the many valuable skills you'll need to manage a business.”

-(d).
-The Positive Future - these examples have a positive tone and acknowledge a graduates bright future and their role in an ambitious organisation going forward. - Format - the adverts rely on an obvious use of section headings, bullet points and in some cases images and video.
+• Format - the adverts rely on an obvious use of section headings, bullet points and in some cases images and video.
 Easy to digest sections rather than large detailed paragraphs of text.

-- Length - keep to the point, adverts probably need be no
+• Length - keep to the point, adverts probably need be no more than 580 words.

 (a).
 574 words - Assistant Director - Nationwide - Explore Learning